Unovamata/Amazing-Mirror-Randomizer/Readme.md

   - Total Random mode: By default, mirror are only randomized with mirrors of a similar type, e.g. two-way mirrors (mirrors that have a big star above them) and one-way mirrors (mirros that have a smaller star above them).
 Enabing Total Random turns this off, and shuffles everything together.
 - Randomize items and chests: This makes it so all the overworld 1UP, health items, batteries, candies, and chests are scrambled with one another.
 This mode changes all big chests to small chests (they'll still have the same contents, it's just an aesthetic change).
 Picking "shuffle" will maintain the non-chest item distribution in the vanilla game (e.g. there's 46 cherries, 87 pep drinks, etc.).
 Randomize simply picks random items.
 Either mode will shuffle the chests as well.
 - Randomize minibosses: Exactly what it says on the tin.
 Also has "shuffle" and "randomize" options.
-- Randomize ability stands: Feel like having wheel and smash in the first Peppermint Palace switch room?
-You might if you're lucky enough.
-Also has "shuffle" and "randomize" options.
+- Randomize ability stands: You can either choose some specific abilities to appear or rather randomize all of them if you feel like it.
 - Randomize spray palletes: This changes how each of the spray paint colours look.
 It can lead to some particularily...funky looks for Kirby.
 - Randomize music: Nothing screams "final boss showdown" louder than the main menu loop.
 Or, you can turn the music off and listen to your own jams without having to mute the game.